-BraceAbility also offers some lower-profile knee straps for running like the Cramer Chondromalacia Patella Strap.
+BraceAbility also offers some lower-profile knee straps for running.
 The slim design of this knee strap for running means it will not interfere with one’s activity.
 And the runner knee strap is able to compress the patellar tendon without constricting blood flow thanks to a specially molded foam pad.

 Jumpers’ Knee Strap